List of Space Runaway Ideon characters: Messiah

 The hybrid unborn child of Bes Jordan and Karala Ajiba.
 Messiah's existence is revealed when Karala and Joliver are transported by the Ide to the Buff Clan's flagship, the Bairaru Jin.
-When she announces that she is pregnant with Bes's child, a series of events unfolds that leads to "Be Invoked"s tragic ending.
+When she announces that she is pregnant with Bes's child, a series of events unfolds that leads to Be Invokeds tragic ending.

 Even though he is not yet born, Messiah demonstrates enormous influence over the Ide, such as producing miniature protective fields around his mother and anything within range and is capable of communicating with Piper Lou in a manner of telepathy.
 Such abilities lead to Cosmo and Kasha dubbing the child "Messiah", as it seems he and Piper Lou may be the trumpcards capable of manifesting, if not controlling, the Ide's true strength.

 Messiah seems to also represent a possibility of peace between the Earthlings and the Buff Clan, but his mother's death at the hands of his aunt prevents his physical birth from ever becoming a reality.

 After the destruction of the universe, Messiah and Piper Lou spiritually lead the survivors of both races onwards to enlightenment, as their naked souls all collectively join to be "reborn" and witness the creation of a new universe.